NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 • BexLive Enterprise Awards, Wolverhampton

-• Black Ballad, London (UK based lifestyle platform)
+• Black Ballad, London (UK based lifestyle platform), public lecture, October 2017

-Crooked Carousel: Selected Poetry (Nottingham News Centre Publishing, 2016), reflecting the challenges and achievements of Black British womanist experiences and desires embedded within displaced British cultural, religious and postmodern contexts.
+Crooked Carousel: Selected Poetry (Nottingham News Centre Publishing, 2016).
+Poetry reflecting the challenges and achievements of Black British womanist experiences and desires embedded within displaced British cultural, religious and postmodern contexts.

 Awards (recipient)

-• University of Nottingham, degree of Doctor of Letters, honours causa 2023 (date tbc)
+• University of Nottingham, Doctor of Letters (DLitt), Degree honours causa, winter 2023

 • Nottingham City Council Heritage Partnership, Heritage Champion 2020